michaeldmcqueen/resources.gmt.com-website/_woh_resources/3-pretrip-meetings/first-pre-trip-meeting.md

 Login to your customer account to help field any questions.
 Make note of what your camp location has requested for their community gift (under the Schedule, Menu and Packing option in Helpful Resources).
 Print out any posters, parent letters, or fundraising ideas from the Helpful Resources tab.

 Create a simple handout for participants, parents, and adults that provides the dates (including travel), location, and any other important details.
-Distribute these at your meeting and consider sending it by email as well\!
+Distribute these at your meeting and consider sending them by email as well\!

-Plan to show the [Group Week of Hope promo video](https://youtu.be/Oi-FcAsrr8g){: target="_blank" rel="noopener"} or the [Youth Expectations Video](https://vimeo.com/300595208){: target="_blank" rel="noopener"}(both under Helpful Resources) and the [Program video](https://vimeo.com/392103477){: target="_blank" rel="noopener"} (located under Program) from your customer account.
+Plan to show the [Group Week of Hope promo video](https://youtu.be/Oi-FcAsrr8g){: target="_blank" rel="noopener"} or the [Youth Expectations Video](https://vimeo.com/300595208){: target="_blank" rel="noopener"}&nbsp;(both under Helpful Resources) from your customer account.
 Make sure everything is working well.&nbsp;

 **MEETING CONTENT:**

 Say: *Welcome to our Mission Trip meeting\!
 We are heading to (your mission trip location) this summer during (your dates).
-This trip will create long lasting memories –it’s an adventure that will take us to meet people who are in need and we’ll make a real difference in their lives.
+This trip will create long-lasting memories –it’s an adventure that will take us to meet people who are in need and we’ll make a real difference in their lives.
 On top of that, we’ll make friendship connections with people from all over the country, deepen our connection with Jesus, and have an awesome time together\!
 It’s a big deal, so let’s watch this video to get a visual.* (Play the&nbsp;[Week of Hope promo video](https://youtu.be/Oi-FcAsrr8g){: target="_blank" rel="noopener"} or the [Youth Expectations Video](https://vimeo.com/300595208){: target="_blank" rel="noopener"}).

 (Another way to build excitement is to invite a couple kids, or adults, who have been on a Group Mission Trip before to share about their experience.)